cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 </aside>

 However, there is a catch.
-There is still a necessary ingredient to fuel the AI machinery: **the prompts**.
+There is still a necessary ingredient to fuel the AI machinery: the prompts.
 We still need humans to craft them.
-So a new class of programmers has emerged.
+So a new class of programmer has emerged.
 Those who excel at writing effective prompts to tackle programming issues.
-Let me introduce you to "the prompters."
+Let me introduce you to **the prompters**.

 The prompter's daily task is to ask fine-tuned questions.
-For that, one needs to embody the inquisitive spirit of Socrates, or perhaps that of a 5-year-old child (depending on how much you estimate the role).
+For that, sometimes it's necessary to embody the inquisitive spirit of Socrates, or perhaps that of a 5-year-old child (depending on how much money do you make).
 The job is fundamentally [about crafting queries](https://asianjde.com/ojs/index.php/AsianJDE/article/download/749/405) in natural language:
-"I got the following log message, how to fix the problem?," "I have a list of items, write an algorithm to sort them?," "My boss is annoying, what should I do?"
+"I got the following log message, how to fix the problem?," "I have a list of items, write an algorithm to sort them?," "My boss doesn't understand technical debt, what should I do?"
 The next step is straightforward, just taking the AI-generated response and integrating it into the appropriate context, often directly to the production environment.
-Seems like magic!
+Pure magic!

 But perhaps this isn't magic after all.
-It doesn't look familiar to you?
+Doesn't it look familiar to you?
 Yes, it's the exact same thing we used to do every day when searching Google and looking at Q&A threads in StackOverflow.
 The big difference now is the speed and quality at which the answers are sent back to us.
-We can now get answers without fully articulating the question, which is impressive!
+We can now get answers without fully articulating the question itself.
+It's impressive.
 So, goodbye to the fear of asking foolish questions in StackOverflow.
-There is no more shame because AI systems are not trolling us anymore (yet).
+There is no more shame because AI systems are trained for not trolling us anymore (yet).
-What's better, seems like AI is increasingly surpassing us in deciphering our own challenges are.
+What's better, seems like AI is increasingly surpassing us in deciphering which our own challenges are.

 Needless to say, this is the end of software engineering as we know it.
 I expect a huge impact on the tech workforce worldwide, as this technology scales very easily (consider OpenAI's ChatGPT model, for example).
 What will I do with the extra time now that searching for answers is no longer necessary?
 Playing ping-pong with my colleagues?
 Or maybe I'll just go back to the old days, when I used to read books and spend quality time with the family.
+Brand new human problems.

-The tide of public skepticism regarding the future of Computer Science (as a career) is rising.
+On the other hand, the tide of public skepticism regarding the future of Computer Science (as a career) is rising.
 Formal Computer Science education is [feeling the pressure](https://www.reddit.com/r/learnprogramming/comments/1173hy3/is_ai_going_to_make_my_cs_degree_useless/).
 At the same time, the number of devs ~~kicked out from~~ leaving the industry is increasing.
 This is alarming to me.